 We make renting a car in Uruguay easy, with branches in the major cities, airports and top tourist destinations like Punta del Este.
 Take advantage of the affordable rates offered on our premium rental fleet, which is maintained to the highest international standards.
 Our aim is for your to fully enjoy your rental experience so we have gathered information on driving regulations, places of interest and, of course, getting better car rental deals in Uruguay.

-We know that our customers have many different preferences when choosing their rental car, so we offer a diverse fleet to satisfy most mobility needs.
+We know that our customers have many different preferences when choosing their rental car, so we offer a fleet that features diverse car categories to satisfy most mobility needs.
 You might opt for a luxury sedan to maximize comfort or choose an economical compact city car to make light work of Montevideo's busy streets.
 Our SUVs offer great practicality if you want to explore the wild countryside, while a van will allow larger groups to enjoy traveling together.
 You can also customize your car rental in Uruguay with our numerous add-ons.
-Increase protection with enhanced insurance or find your way around more easily with a navigation system.
+Increase protection with extra coverage or find your way around more easily with a navigation system.
 Additional driver cover means you can share the wheel, while our child seats allow you to travel lighter and leave yours at home.
-We also encourage you to book ahead to secure your preferred options and access the best car rental deals in Uruguay
+We also encourage you to book ahead to secure your preferred options and access the best car rental deals in Uruguay.

 To rent a car in Uruguay with Sixt, both the renter and driver will need to have a valid driving license.
 If your license uses a non-Roman alphabet, like Cyrillic or Japanese, you will also need to present an International Driving Permit.
 We also require that you bring along your passport or valid ID card when picking up your vehicle.